rkyash/user_management_api/README.md

 # User Management API

+# User Management API

-A complete RESTful API for user management with authentication, authorization, and logging built with Go, Gin, GORM, and PostgreSQL.
+A complete RESTful API for user management with JWT authentication, role-based authorization, and comprehensive API documentation using Scalar UI.
+Built with Go, Gin framework, and PostgreSQL.

 ## Features